so-rose/dtu-solar-cooker/README.md

 See `design/plan.qmd` for GANTT chart and updated TODO list.

 ## Design
-For design-phase, see `design/plan.qmd` for GANTT chart and updated TODO list.
+For design-phase, see `design/main.qmd`.
+This is a Python-based Quarto document, which should also be readable as plain-text.